lundha/lundha.github.io/_posts/2017-05-11-Food-hygiene-ratings-in-the-United-Kingdom.md

 **Figure 3**

 In the rest of the United Kingdom and in Northern Ireland, the numbers are different because of the different rating scheme.
 However, it looks like that the overall non-compliance comes with very low numbers.
-Northern Ireland itself seems to be the safest place to be served food, with
+Northern Ireland itself seems to be the safest place to be served food, where an average of 0.009% of businesses has an hygiene rating of at least 20.
+The second-best performing region is the North East, where the average non-compliant businesses are 0.108%.
+However, unlike in Scotland, no spatial pattern can be recognizable, and it is worth mentioning Greater London as the worst region.
+There, an average of 0.418% of all businesses are non-compliant with food hygiene regulations.

+Of course this analysis is informative, but coarse.
+What if we zoom in on the most important cities?
+Again, due to the different rating systems, we need to run two separate analyses.
+For Scotland, let's consider the largest cities: Glasgow, Edinburgh, Aberdeen, Dundee, and Paisley, in the outskirts of Glasgow.
+For the rest of the UK the list is longer: London, Birmingham, Leeds, Sheffield, Bradford, Liverpool, Manchester, Cardiff, Belfast, and Newcastle upon Tyne.